hemeryar/coi-with-popups/README.md

 # Introduction and problematics

+## User needs
+For pages to get `crossOriginIsolated` today, we require that `COOP: same-origin` be set.
+This effectively prevents any interaction with third-party popups.
+This is problematic for an important variety of use cases, below are a few real world example:

+* **gmail.com** wants to do memory measurement to diagnose performance.
+Some emails contain meet.com iframes which open a meeting when interacted with.
+* **zoom.com** wants to use `sharedArrayBuffers` to reduce the copying of media data.
+It needs to support being opened from third-party apps, via an SDK.
+* **perfetto.dev**, a trace visualization app, would like to use a more accurate `performance.now()` to improve performance.
+They use third-party popups to display traces without having them sent to their server.
+* **construct.com**, an online game engine needs javascript threading for performance, but uses another domain for renderer game-preview popups.

 ## Terminology
 In this explainer, we call _document_ what is rendered by any individual frame.
 A _page_ contains the top level document, as well as all of its iframe documents, if any.
 When you open a popup, you get a second page.